Fritz Jöde: Life

 Born in Hamburg, Jöde was the son of a master shoemaker.
 After his studies, Jöde first worked as a teacher at an Volksschule in Hamburg and joined the youth movement in 1916.
 At first he was a musical autodidact.
 Due to his achievements in the field of folk music, he was released from teaching duties to study musicology.
 In the years 1920 and 1921 Jöde studied in Leipzig, mainly with Hermann Abert.
 Subsequently, Jöde became a lecturer at the Royal Music Institute of Berlin in 1923.
 There he founded the first state youth music school in the same year.
-In 1926 Jöde also initiated so-called open singing lessons.
+In 1926 Jöde also initiated so-called "open singing lessons".
 From 1930 he was entrusted with the direction of the seminar for folk and youth music at the academy, to which he was still affiliated.

 After the seizure of power by the Nazis in 1933, he was granted a leave of absence "until further notice".
 For this leave of absence, an article by Pfitzner biographer Walter Abendroth in the Berliner Lokal-Anzeiger as well as others in the Zeitschrift für Musik and the Allgemeine Musikzeitung may have played a role.
 Furthermore, there was a "Declaration against Jöde" in the latter two newspapers, which was signed by Hans Pfitzner, Paul Pretzsch, Heinz Pringsheim and Paul Schwers, among others.

-In 1934 Der Musikant: Lieder für die Schule, edited by Jöde was published by Georg Kallmeyer Verlag (Wolfenbüttel, Berlin 1934).
-The songbook is divided into seven chapters.
+In 1934, the collection Der Musikant: Lieder für die Schule, edited by Jöde was published by Georg Kallmeyer Verlag (Wolfenbüttel, Berlin 1934).
+The songbook is divided into seven chapters: